 - nail biting

 Paronychia is an infection in the tissues surrounding a fingernail or toenail.
-In most instances, the finger is infected by Staphylococcus aureus, a common staph bacteria, or by the fungus Candida.
+In most instances, the finger is infected by Staphylococcus aureus, a common staph bacterium, or by the fungus candida.
 Infections may progress to full-blown, painful abscesses.
 If an infection persists without treatment, there is risk of more serious infection and permanent damage to the nail.

 Unless you have diabetes or another medical condition that places you at special risk, you may be able to successfully treat an infected fingernail at home.
 The steps are simple.

 - Apply warm compresses or soak the finger in warm, soapy water for 10 to 20 minutes, at least twice a day.

 - Keep the infected area covered with a sterile bandage.

 When an ingrown fingernail causes a severe infection, particularly if an abscess forms, your doctor may recommend one of several medical procedures.

 You or your doctor may gently lift up the nail and insert a small wedge of medicated cotton between your nail and the inflamed skin next to the nail.
 This can relieve pain and enable the nail to grow properly.

 Draining an abscess